norbert-codes/multi-input/README.md

 It works like:

--   Edit items: simply using the inputs
+-   Edit items: using the inputs
 -   Delete items: clicking on the X
--   Add new item: simply after starting to type into the last input
+-   Add new item: on starting to type into the last input
--   The component should have an onChange event handler which should be called with an array of the actual items excluding the last empty one when the user clicks save.
+-   The component has an `onChange` event handler which should be called with an array of the actual items excluding the last empty one when the user clicks save.
 For example:
-    [‘first’, ‘second’, ‘third’]
+    `[‘first’, ‘second’, ‘third’]`
--   The component should be able to be updated at any time via its props.
--   Use PropTypes
--   Deploy the solution and send us the link to your working multi input

 The application is intended to run in the browser (see list of compatible browsers in`package.json`s `"browserslist":` field).